 We have two mobile homes (Casa Lady and Casa Henry) which you might share with other volunteers.
 We also have a touring caravan (Casa Ariana) and a separate small studio (Casita Vista).

 We have two shower rooms with a sink, shower, toilet, washing machine and refrigerator.

 You can stay in the accommodation when you work 5 days a week.
 Costs of tickets, groceries etc. are at your own expense.
-We do ask a contribution of 10,00 € per person per week for water/electricity/maintenance/reparations etc. for the accommodation that needs to be paid in cash upon arrival.
+We do ask a contribution of 15,00 € per person per week for water/electricity/maintenance/reparations etc. for the accommodation that needs to be PAYABLE IN ADVANCE.

 During a normal working week you will usually get 4 shifts off each week, either full days or part days, depending on the number of animals in our care and how many volunteers we have.

 The minimum stay is 3 weeks and we now ask for a deposit of 50€ of which 25€ will be used to thoroughly clean the accommodation once you have left and the other 25€ will be refunded, provided there are no major breakages or misuse of appliances.
 Please note, if you leave earlier than originally booked, you will not receive a refund.

 - Bring plenty of suitable work clothing (you will get wet and dirty)

 - Bring good solid waterproof shoes (no flip flops!)

 - Consider bringing earplugs (the dogs can bark at night)

 - We advise you to get a tetanus injection in advance